dzbeck/attack_to_cve/updated-methodology.md

 > In NetHack before 3.6.5, an invalid argument to the -w command line option can cause a buffer overflow resulting in a crash or remote code execution/privilege escalation.
 This vulnerability affects systems that have NetHack installed suid/sgid and shared systems that allow users to influence command line options.

 CVE-2020-5210 is a buffer overflow (CWE-787).
 Buffer overflows modify memory, which result in [T1574](https://attack.mitre.org/techniques/T1574) (Hijack Execution Flow) and [T1499.004](https://attack.mitre.org/techniques/T1499/004) (Endpoint Denial of Service: Application or System Exploitation).
-A search of ATT&CK shows that the vulnerability also has an **exploitation method mapping** of [T1548.001](https://attack.mitre.org/techniques/T1548/001) (Abuse Elevation Control Mechanism: Setuid and Setgid); however Table 1 does not list T1548.001 as an exploitation technique because it is relatively rare.
+A search of ATT&CK shows that the vulnerability also has [T1548.001](https://attack.mitre.org/techniques/T1548/001) (Abuse Elevation Control Mechanism: Setuid and Setgid) as an exploitation method; however Table 1 does not list T1548.001 as an exploitation technique because it is relatively rare.
+This method would be identified by considering keywords.

 ### Standard Exploit Methods